qcodespp.plotting.RemoteQtPlotWidgets

 Parameters

+Only used when autoLevels is None.
 When determining minimum and maximum values, ImageItem only inspects a subset of pixels no larger than this number.
 Setting this larger than the total number of pixels considers all values.
+See quickMinMax.

 update_data()